Tamil Thai: Temple

 Tamil Thai Kovil is a temple in which the presiding deity is Tamil Thai, representing the Tamil language.
-This temple, located in Karaikudi in Sivaganga district in Tamil Nadu, is the only temple in the world for worshipping a language as a god or goddess.
+This temple, located in Karaikudi in Sivaganga district in Tamil Nadu, is the only temple in the world for worshipping a language as a goddess.
 The temple is situated inside the Kamban Mani Mandabam, and the street in which the temple is located has been named Tamil Thai Kovil Street.

 The idea of establishing such a temple was conceived by Kamban Adippodi Saw Ganesan the founder of Kamban Kazhagam.
 The Tamil Thai temple was declared open in 1993, by Karunanidhi.
 The main shrine is for Tamil Thai.
 On either side of the idol of Tamil Thai, there are smaller idols of Agathiyar and Tolkappiyar.
 Outside the main shrine are icons of Oli Thai (the goddess of sound) and Vari Thai (the goddess of verses).
 There are separate enclosures for Kamban, Ilango Adigal, and Thiruvalluvar.
 V. Ganapati Sthapati, temple architect and builder from Karaikudi, designed, constructed, and did the sculpturing work of the temple.